 The Dal Lake is the real draw in Srinagar.
 And the experience of paddling slowly round it on a Shikara, birdwatching, is the highlight.
 But if you can drag yourself away, there is plenty to see – from some of the most beautiful lakes (which, unfortunately, are some of the dirtiest too) to the prettiest mosques in India including Khanqah of Shah-Hamdan, which reveals Muslim Kashmir’s central Asian roots like no other mosque does.
 And if that doesn’t interest you, the neighboring town of Sonmarg and Gulmarg – that have always ruled the Indian film industry, with their superimposing beauty – would definitely do.

-My four-walled room was all dusty, as city buses chased each other.
-The mountains were close also, surrounding me from every direction.
+My four-walled room was all dusty, as city buses chased each other on the nearby dusty roads.
+The mountains were close too, surrounding me from every direction, and creating a sense of suffocation.

 But for a solo traveller looking for cultural experiences and a bit of fresh air to breathe, does Srinagar live up to the expectations of being an ideal and a blissful state?
 I don’t think so!